EseyeIoT/AWS_IoT_AnynetClick_RaspberyPi3_Python3_Pager/README.md

 # AWS_IoT_AnynetClick_RaspberyPi3_Python3_Pager
 Example For Raspbery PI3 written in Python3 to display published messages on an OLED Click using Anynet Cellular module to subscribe to messages on the AWS IoT Service

-Readme for the preparation of the Raspberry Pi Click Modules

 Required:

 Raspberry Pi 3 Model B with SD Card with fresh raspbian install